32nd Annual Bay Shore Camp Catfish Tournament

 We’ve lost track of how many thousands of pounds of catfish have been caught over the years, but there are MANY more to be caught!
 So, bring your minor child – son or daughter, grab your rod and reel, cast out and see what your team can bring in!

 You don’t want to miss this event!
 We’ll see you and your child on the Bay!

 *Make sure you have a current Michigan fishing license.
 Children 17 years and older must have their own license.
 Michigan law requires that each angler use only 3 poles with a maximum of 2 hooks per pole.
 All hooks attached to a “crawler harness” are counted as 1 hook.

 Though boat fishing works best, wading or fishing off the bank is also good.
 You may want to bring hip boots, waders or a lawn chair.

 Boaters: If you bring a boat, make sure it has a current registration and is legally equipped with proper flotation equipment for the number of occupants.
-Launch facilities are located on West Sebewaing Street, 1/2 mile west of the US Post Office in Sebewaing’s original downtown area.
+Launch facilities are located on West Sebewaing Street, 1/2 mile west of the US Post Office in Sebewaing's original downtown area.
 (Directions provided at registration.)
 Boat docking available at Sebewaing Marina for a fee.